Remember the Sabbath day, to keep it holy.

 God says that we should work on six days, but that on the seventh day it is the Sabbath of the LORD our God.
 After six days of hard work our body and our mind need a rest.
 So the seventh day is not a time for sports and exercise, nor was it meant to flood our minds with the things of this world.
 It is a time to rest in the LORD.

 Our body needs a rest.
 It strengthens us and keeps us running the following week.
 If we neglect to rest our body we end up being less productive.

 Our soul can become weary from all the hustle and bustle going on throughout the week.
 There is so much on our mind that we do not find the time to wind down (find a good deal of rest) during the week.
 If we do not take care to be still we will not find rest for our soul.

-Following a lot of work and teaching, Jesus told the apostles to:
+After they had spent a lot of time working and teaching, Jesus told the apostles,

 Come aside by yourselves to a deserted place and rest a while.